pydantic/pydantic/docs/usage/model_config.md

 : whether or not inherited models used as fields should be reconstructed (copied) on validation instead of being kept untouched (default: `True`)

 **`partial`**
 : whether or not the model should allow required fields to be omitted.
-Useful when working with CRUD operations, and you need to use an existing model for a PATCH operation. (default: `False`)
+Useful when working with CRUD operations, and you need to use an existing model for a PATCH operation.
+Subclassing a partial model will result in any additional fields also not being required. (default: `False`)

 ## Change behaviour globally